mindy-m/git_101/README.md

 ### If a Goat is your friend, you are a lucky person!

-If you are lucky enough to have a Goat for a friend, they may bake oyu a pie!
+If you are lucky enough to have a Goat for a friend, they may bake you a pie!
 Make sure to provide your goat friend with plenty of raw ingredients, and the fresher, the better!

 ![A Goat running a local Bakery](./images/goat_run_bakery.webp))